idkr-client/idkr/README.md

 - Linux: Supported
 - macOS: Not supported, may or may not work

-Testings are greatly appreciated!
-Let me know in the Discord or GitHub if something didnt work right.
+Testing is greatly appreciated!
+Let me know on Discord or GitHub if something doesn't work right.

 ## Links
 ### Discord Server